 Briefly, for those not steeped in keto culture, the diet consists of consuming 70% or more of daily calories as fat, with higher caloric needs requiring more fat.
 Carbs are typically limited to 25 g/day (regardless of caloric needs), which is a really tiny amount, about as much as one banana.
 Protein consumption is sufficient but is not eaten in the quantities seen in some versions of paleo, carnivore, Atkin’s, and Wahl’s diets due to the possibility of gluconeogenesis, or the conversion of certain amino acids to glucose, which can make ketosis harder to achieve for some.

 Ketones offer a brilliant solution to the energy impairments found in ME/CFS.
 Metabolic studies point to pyruvate dehydrogenase (PDH) as one of the culprits behind the energy production problems found in this disease.
 PDH is an enzyme complex that plays a key role in energy metabolism and lactate production and is the gate-keeper to the citric acid cycle (also called the tricarboxylic acid cycle, TCA or Kreb’s cycle).
-The TCA is a series of electrochemical reactions that convert acetyl-CoA into adenosine triphosphate (ATP) – the molecule that fuels cellular processes.
+The TCA, combined with the electron transport chain, is a series of electrochemical reactions that convert acetyl-CoA into adenosine triphosphate (ATP) – the molecule that fuels cellular processes.
 Glycolysis is the metabolic pathway that converts glucose to pyruvate, which is the primary substrate for the TCA when glucose is the main fuel source.
 Under normal aerobic conditions, pyruvate is transported into mitochondria, where it is converted to acetyl-CoA by PDH.
-Because pyruvate is largely obstructed in ME/CFS due to a faulty PDH complex, we need different ways to fuel our bodies – ketones offer one such approach.
+Because pyruvate is largely obstructed (in theory) in ME/CFS due to a faulty PDH complex, we need different ways to fuel our bodies – ketones offer one such approach.

 Ketones, specifically beta-hydroxybutyrate, enter the TCA directly and are oxidized in the mitochondria for energy (ATP), bypassing PDH entirely (see below).
 For this reason, the ketogenic diet makes a lot of sense for people with ME/CFS by offering an alternative pathway into the TCA that does not involve the PDH enzyme complex.